 Robert Gryn is CEO of one of the fastest growing, self-financed start ups in Poland – Codewise.
 At just 30 years old he has amassed a networth of $180 million and is number 57 on the Forbes 100 Richest.
-Now taking around 6 months off to travel the world, I had the chance to speak with him in Phuket, Thailand and ask more about how he achieved such a feat.
+As he takes a couple of well-earned months off to travel the world, I was given the chance to speak with him in Phuket, Thailand to find out more about how he achieved such a feat.

 1. What constitutes a great idea?